Flexible Land Tenure System (Namibia): The Flexible Land Tenure System

 A joint project of the Ministry of Lands, Resettlements and Rehabilitation (now: Ministry of Land Reform) and the Danish organization Ibis, the Lands Project, aimed to approach the urban challenge by searching for innovative solutions to provide affordable access to security of tenure for informal urban settlers shortly after independence.
 The outcome of the project was the Flexible Land Tenure System (FLTS), manifested in a comprehensive report on the FLTS in 1997.
 It was developed in close consultation with stakeholders and included three pilot studies and three pilot projects.
-Since 1997 some few amendments have been made, but the basics of the concept remain and were translated into the Flexible Land Tenure Bill (2004) which was then enacted in 2012.
+Since 1997 some amendments have been made, but the basics of the concept remain and were translated into the Flexible Land Tenure Bill (2004) which was then enacted in 2012.

 The basic idea of the FLTS concept is to establish a flexible, interchangeable system parallel and complementary to the current formal system of freehold tenure.
 These attributes can be explained as follows: